php-http/documentation/httplug/users.rst

 No  message factories
 `````````````````````

-You may get an exception telling you that "No message factories found", this means that either you have not installed a
+You may get an exception telling you that "No message factories found", this
-PSR-7 implementation or that there is no factories installed to create HTTP messages.
+means that either you have not installed a PSR-7 implementation or that there
+are no factories installed to create HTTP messages.

 .. code-block:: none

     No message factories found.
-To use Guzzle or Diactoros factories install php-http/message and
+To use Guzzle or Diactoros factories install
-    the chosen message implementation.
+    php-http/message and the chosen message implementation.

-You can solve this by including ``php-http/message`` and ``zendframework/zend-diactoros``, as described above.
+You can solve this by including ``php-http/message`` and Zend Diactoros or
+Guzzle PSR-7, as described above.

 Background
 ----------